Harvey Weinstein Sentenced to 23 Years in Prison

 One of the women is a former model and actress who recounted Weinstein's alleged assault to the Los Angeles Times in 2017.
 According to LAT, Loyal law professor and a former federal prosecutor, Laurie Levenson, said it might be possible that the L.A.
 County charges "will be negotiated and a plea bargain will be entered without a trial."
 However, according to experts that spoke with LAT, the conviction in New York will at the same time "make it easier for prosecutors to prove their case in Los Angeles."

-However, New York-based attorney and expert on sexual assault cases Paul DerOhannesian said it might prove difficult for the producer's L.A. defense team to make a case for him while he's behind bars.
+New York-based attorney and expert on sexual assault cases Paul DerOhannesian also said it might prove difficult for the producer's L.A. defense team to make a case for him while he's behind bars.

 "It's more difficult when you're incarcerated to defend yourself," DerOhannesian told LAT, "and even more challenging when you're convicted cross-country, sitting in a New York state prison."